National Bowel Cancer Screening Program - information for health professionals

-Medical practitioners need to advise Medicare Australia of their ABN by completing the form Notification of ABN and Medicare Australia reference IDs for tax treatment purposes and Recipient Created Tax Invoice (RCTI)Agreement.
-You can obtain further information at GST and your practice.
-Forms are available at GST.
+- advise Medicare of your ABN by completing the Notification of ABN and Medicare Australia reference IDs for tax treatment purposes form [PDF, 100Kb], and

-- by free fax to 1800 115 062 or
+- free fax to 1800 115 062, or

-- by mail to the NBCSP Register
+- mail to the

 Reply Paid 83061

-Hobart TAS 7001
+Hobart TAS 7001.